open-contracting/bi.open-contracting.org/powerbi/README.md

 All commands assume that the current directory is the "working directory" for the project.

 You must choose an operating system user with read, write and execute permissions to the working directory (`chmod 700`, at least).
-For simplicity, you p:
+For simplicity, you can:

 - Name the operating system user the same as the database user (`DATABASE_USER` setting)
 - Create a home directory for the operating system user, to use as the working directory (`CARDINAL_WORKDIR` setting)